kelsiwest-binf/recapitulate_this/_posts/Nextflow-Initial-Setup.md

 ---

 And just like that life got in the way.
 August was too busy for me.
 I also ended up upgrading to a new Macbook Pro.
 So we'll be continuning the tutorial with that.
+Apologies to all the Windows users, if you need help setting up Nextflow on a Windows, reach out!

 This will be a combination of setting up my Mac as a whole, for coding purposes and Nextflow install.

-#Specs
+--
+Specs
+--
 I have a MacBook M3 Pro, MacOS Sonoma v14.4.